Hours Calculator

-Add up hours and minutes across multiple entries.
-Get totals in decimal hours and hours:minutes format instantly.
+Add up hours and minutes for timesheets, payroll, and billing.
+Get totals in decimal and hours:minutes format instantly.

 Total (decimal)